 The Admission Policy of St. Hilary School is in accordance with the student acceptance regulations of the Diocese of Cleveland.
-St. Hilary School admits qualified students of any gender, race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and Ioan programs, and athletic and other school-administered programs.
+St. Hilary School admits qualified students of any gender, ability, race, color, religion, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+It does not discriminate on the basis of gender, ability, race, color, religion, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.